funcX - Federated Function as a Service¶

 funcX implements a reliable fire-and-forget execution model.
 After invoking a function, a user can close their laptop and rely on funcX to manage the execution and store the results. funcX securely communicates with remote endpoints, waits for resources to become available, and can even retry execution upon failure. funcX stores results (or errors) in the cloud-hosted service until they are retrieved by the user.

 funcX offers a Python SDK for registering, sharing, and executing functions.
-The following code shows how funcX can be used to register and run a “hello world” function on a remote endpoint.
+The following code block examples how funcX can be used to execute a “hello world” function on a remote endpoint.

 Deploying an endpoint¶